-Launch a SaaS app, like the Salesforce SaaS app.
-You'll be denied access, as Salesforce access requires management and a certificate.
+Launch a SaaS app, like the Dropbox app.
+You'll be provided access into Dropbox with the need to recall and enter a Dropbox password.

 VMware Workspace ONE is the enterprise platform that enables organizations to deliver a digital workspace that empowers users to securely bring the technology of their choice—devices and apps—without sacrificing productivity or security at a cost the business needs.
 Workspace ONE's unified app catalog transforms employee on-boarding.
 Simply downloading the Workspace ONE app on the PC (or any platform) provides employees with a complete, self-service enterprise app catalog that can be easily customized and branded for your organization.
 Single Sign-On (SSO) federates the most complex on-premises Active Directory topologies and support for multi-factor authentication, like RSA.

 Workspace ONE simplifies Windows 10 modern management with co-management capabilities for Microsoft System Center Configuration Management (SCCM).
 With native Win32 app distribution, Workspace ONE does it over the air, no longer requiring devices to be tied to an organization's network.